 The requirement applies at each TAB connector supporting transmission in the operating band.

-For multi-band TAB connectors, the requirement is only applicable during the transmitter OFF period in all supported operating bands.
+For multi-band TAB connectors and for single band TAB connectors supporting transmission in multiple operating bands, the requirement is only applicable during the transmitter OFF period in all supported operating bands.

-For single band TAB connectors supporting transmission in multiple operating bands, the requirement is applicable per supported operating band.

 6.4.2.2 Minimum requirement for MSR operation

 The transmitter OFF power spectral density shall be less than -85 dBm/MHz.